flatpickles/sketchbook/docs/beta-testing.md

 **Configuration**

 -   Are there any aesthetic aspects of Sketchbook's UI that you want to change, but that aren't currently covered in `theme.scss`?
+(E.g. parameter styling)
 -   Do you want to be able to change project & param config defaults?
 In other words, do you want the defaults for the properties noted in the [Project](project-config.md) and [Parameter](param-config.md) Configuration pages to be something you set yourself in a config file?

+**Workflow**

+-   Does Sketchbook facilitate a stable & comfortable workflow for you?
+Or is it getting in your way?
+-   Do you like the fork, update, and publish model for using Sketchbook?
+Unconventional, but effective?
+-   Should the `main` branch have demo projects, so you have something to look at as soon as you create your fork?
+Currently demo projects exist on the `demo` branch to keep things clean & simple, but there's a tradeoff there.
+-   Do you need any other parameter types or styles?